inclusive-design/wecount.inclusivedesign.ca/src/collections/events/accessible-canada-accessible-world-conference.md

 coverImageUrl: /uploads/acaw_eng_registernow_lnkd_fb-dec-29.png
 coverImageAltText: Register now for the Accessible Canada, Accessible World Conference.
 May 27-28, 2024.
 Concordia University (Montreal) and online.
+shortDescription: >-
-shortDescription: Register for the Accessible Canada, Accessible World conference on May 27-28, 2024.
+  Register for the Accessible Canada, Accessible World conference on May 27-28, 2024.

+  Organized by IDRC, in partnership with Concordia, the ACAW conference is an international event dedicated to advancing accessibility and inclusive design.
 previewImageUrl: /uploads/acaw_logo_white_07_crop.png
 previewImageAltText: ACAW logo
 ---